benbalter/wordpress-to-jekyll-exporter/docs/CONTRIBUTING.md

 * Include the steps to reproduce the bug, what you expected to happen, and what happened instead
 * Check that you are using the latest version of the project and its dependencies
 * Include what version of the project your using, as well as any relevant dependencies
+* Only include one bug per issue.
+If you have discovered two bugs, please file two issues
-* Break distinct problems into distinct issues whenever possible
+* Include screenshots or screencasts whenever possible
 * Even if you don't know how to fix the bug, including a failing test may help others track it down

 **If you find a security vulnerability, do not open an issue.
 Please email ben@balter.com instead.**

 ## How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in WordPress to Jekyll Exporter, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in WordPress To Jekyll Exporter, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that WordPress to Jekyll Exporter has today have been added because our users saw the need.
+Many of the features that WordPress To Jekyll Exporter has today have been added because our users saw the need.

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and goals of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible, including describing the problem you're trying to solve.

 [Open an issue](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.

 ## Your first contribution

 We'd love for you to contribute to the project.
-Unsure where to begin contributing to WordPress to Jekyll Exporter?
+Unsure where to begin contributing to WordPress To Jekyll Exporter?
 You can start by looking through these "good first issue" and "help wanted" issues:

 * [Good first issues](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code and a test or two
 * [Help wanted issues](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which may be a bit more involved, but are specifically seeking community contributions